cetz-package/cetz/src/styles.typ

 // Default mark style
 //
-// Asuming a mark ">" is pointing directly to the right:
+// Assuming a mark ">" is pointing directly to the right:
 //   - length Sets the length of the mark along its direction (in this case, its horizontal size)
 //   - width  Sets the size of the mark along the normal of its direction
 //   - inset  Sets the inner length of triangular shaped marks